 The two has been a subject of controversy for the past years.
 Although small, light, and cheaper, solid-state amps has gained a bad reputation amongst the guitarists in the 60s.
 It was only popular for playing sounds under low to medium frequencies.
 It was recalled on a guitar magazine that solid-state amps produced flat and lifeless sound.
 Perhaps the ultimate advantage of a tube amplifier over a solid-state – from which it would draw its strength – can be summarized in one word – Distortion.

-Distortion goes through different meaning.
-It is often depicted as something unwanted.
+Distortion often means something is distorted, or incorrect.
 However, that is not the case when you ask a guitarist.
 Nowadays, it is essential in a heterodyning procedure to improve the quality of the sound produced.
 Heterodyning is a method of processing a signal to produce heterodynes and new frequencies by introducing it to the signal path.

 Distortion in its simplest definition is the alteration of the sound’s waveform.
 The analog distortion the tubes create produces a set of frequencies that are harmonic.
 Harmonics are two times the standard frequency which makes it one octave higher.
 Tubes sound better because it produces a musical effect by just adding an increased level of harmonic distortion and monotone.